 Nina discovers the black swan as much as she becomes her (or, you could argue the black swan breaks free despite Nina’s best attempts to bury her).

-Psychoanalyst Jacques Lacan (1901 – 1981) talked of the mirror stage as a stage in infants forming subjectivity.
-This chimes with what’s happening to Nina – an adult who has yet to achieve her own personhood.
+Psychoanalyst Jacques Lacan (1901 – 1981) talked of the mirror stage as a process through which infants gain subjectivity.
+This chimes with what’s happening to Nina as an adult who has yet to achieve her own personhood.

 The terror of ageing

 The flip-side of the drive for perfection and adulthood is its cruel brevity.
 This hits particularly hard on female creative careers that peter out and vanish from public view after middle age.

 Black Swan shows the emotional trauma this puts on women, and the inevitable but unspoken competition between them.
 Consider: